 Side note: Don’t ask a mother of a colicky baby if she has tried swaddling.
 I promise you she has tried it (in tears) at least one billion times and her child hates it.
 She wants to punch you for asking.
 Yes, I speak from experience.

 I see lots of lists floating around about things all moms think other moms need for their first baby.
 Then we have my list.
 I promise you there’s a thing or two on there that will make you say “No way!
 Everyone needs that!”
 But I assure you that I did not.
 You can truly raise a child without a lot of equipment.
+There are just some things that moms never need.
 Here we go.

 Things My Kids Never Used